 Trips & Visitors

-Cultural capital is enhanced by children’s knowledge and understanding of their local area and how it relates to other places, including the rest of London and other cities in the world.
+We want children at Stepney Park to have the widest possible range of experiences as they move through our school, particularly given the enormous wealth of opportunities that London has to offer.
 Our children visit the world-class museums and galleries available in the capital and receive visitors and workshops as part of the curriculum to help develop their cultural capital.

 Residential trips, which include overnight stays, are planned to help children become more independent and to take them out of their comfort zone.
 Children who attend residential trips have opportunities to develop resilience and build stronger relationships with each other.

 Developing Talents & Interests